COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 #### XMLNode

-Considering that creating the AST during XML file parsing is too complicated.
-We choose to first parse the XML tree structure into `XMLNode` and later construct the AST from XML tree.
+Considering that creating the AST during XML file parsing is too complicated, we choose to first parse the XML tree structure into `XMLNode` and later construct the AST from XML tree.

 `XMLNode` is a general class for all XML elements, and it contains four fields: